-Closure of US equine slaughter facilities in 2007 along with intermittent economic uncertainty have contributed to a sharp increase in the number of unwanted horses throughout the United States, with estimates totaling 100,000 horses every year.
+The 2013 lifting of the ban on horse slaughter in the U.S. brought the topics of euthanasia and overpopulation into public debate along with intermittent economic uncertainty have contributed to a sharp increase in the number of unwanted horses throughout the United States, with estimates totaling 100,000 horses every year.

 Why Are Horses Unwanted?